Winter in Barcelona is a fantastic escape, as you’ll find yourself wandering through the streets under the glow of festive lights.

 Recommended Tours

-A city tour of Barcelona is a fantastic introduction to the city and Catalonian history and culture.
+Taking a city tour is a fantastic introduction to the city and Catalonian history and culture.
+This Gothic Quarter City Tour is one of the best, covering highlights of this unique central district.

-An interesting Catalan custom is the Caga Tió, where a wooden log is adorned with a painted face, a red hat and wooden legs.
+An interesting Catalan custom is the Caga Tió, where a wooden log is adorned with a painted face, a red hat, and wooden legs.
 On Christmas Eve, children break open the log to receive sweet treats.

 Local Specialties